 Motorists and residents are forced to live with problems on their local streets that become so serious over time they not only present a risk of damage to vehicles that pass through, but the danger can also rise to the level of causing car crashes.

 When road maintenance isn’t kept up, it begins to become a problem for those who use the road.
 Many people are familiar with the long-standing problem of bridge maintenance in the United States.
-The American Society of Civil Engineers reports that nationally one in nine bridges is “structurally deficient” and that bridge maintenance is underfunded by $8 billion dollars every year.
-In 2014, Indiana was rated in the middle of the pack, with 22 percent of our 18,000 bridges rated as deficient or obsolete and with close to one hundred of them in need of immediate attention.
+The American Society of Civil Engineers reports that nationally 9.1% of bridges are “structurally deficient” and that bridge maintenance is underfunded billions of dollars every year.

 Bridges get a lot of attention, but the roads themselves can’t be ignored.
-This spring, large potholes were reported to be causing trouble for vehicles around Indianapolis, both on major highways and city streets.
-Only flat tires and minor damages were reported in those cases, but when drivers encounter unexpected road damage, it sometimes leads to accidents.
+Potholes cause trouble for vehicles around Indianapolis, both on major highways and city streets.
+When drivers encounter unexpected road damage, it sometimes leads to accidents.